cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ```
 op rand :a 20 0
 print :a
-op rand :a 30 0
-end
 ```

 The first assignment to `:a` is removed, because `:a` is not read before another value is assigned to it.
-The last assignment to `:a` is [preserved on `basic` optimization level](#optimization-levels), but would be removed on `advanced` level, because `:a` is not read after that assignment at all.
+The last assignment to `:a` is removed, because `:a` is not read after that assignment at all.

 An assignment can also become unnecessary due to other optimizations.